TheArturthur/CoppermindScraper/Cosmere/Iri.md

 ## Geography and Ecology
 The largest city in Iri is [[Rall Elorim\|Rall Elorim]], City of Shadows, followed closely by [[Kasitor\|Kasitor]].
 Many people in Kasitor worship [[Cusicesh the Protector\|Cusicesh the Protector]], a giant [[Spren\|spren]], as a deity.
 Iri also contains the city of [[Eila\|Eila]].
 Due to its northwestern position on Roshar, Iri is warmer than most other nations.
+They are known to have plains, simply referred to as the Iri plains.

 ## History
 The Iriali are not native to [[Roshar\|Roshar]].
 They believe that they are part of something they call the "Long Trail," a series of seven Lands which all must be "attained" before they will become One again.
 Of these, the Fourth Land is Roshar, which they migrated to from somewhere besides [[Ashyn\|Ashyn]], separately from the rest of humanity.
 They have had what most would consider to be inhuman ancestry in their past, depending on what is considered human.